 “Brian Petrie.
 He’s Garth’s stage manager.
 Good guy, just a little crazy.”
 He grinned at her. “’ Course, we all are.”
 She smiled shyly.
 This was taking too long.
 He tried to think of a way to make a move on her without scaring her off.
 She did it for him.

 “Here, let me take a look,” she said.
 “Dad used to work on engines, and I watched.
 He got so good at it our farm neighbors had him fixing their tractors.
 That is if there wasn’t too much wrong with them.”
 Stepping to the front of the pickup, she stuck her head under the hood.
-He backed up so she wouldn’t feel threatened and dragged out the sap.
+He backed up so she wouldn’t feel threatened and slowly pulled out the sap.

 “Sometimes the battery cable comes loo…” He hit her in the back of the head just enough to knock her out.
 As she fell, he caught her.
 She was lighter than she looked.
 He laid her in the truck bed and covered her with a blue tarp.
 No, that never do.
 What if she woke up?
 Running to the front of the truck, he slammed down the hood.
 Picking her up, he put her on the floor in the passenger side.
 He lifted her eyelid.
 Out like a light.
 He wouldn’t have to tie her up.
 Grabbing the blue tarp, he covered her up.
 Jumping in, he started the truck and pulled onto the highway.
 A mile down the road, he passed a sheriff’s car travelling in the opposite direction.
 He recognized the driver.
 Rodney Newen, the sheriff’s chief deputy, going full bore, light bar flashing and siren screaming.
 Rodney just glanced at the murderer.